 Kung Pao Shrimp

 30 Minutes

-This recipe makes great leftovers.
+This recipe can be multiplied and makes great leftovers.

+Kung Pao Shrimp